You are stuck in an urban collapse and all you can think is “I gotta get outta dodge”.

 Fuel-efficient – Depending on the event you may need to bug out over quite some distance without stopping at any fuel stations (which will either be full or closed), so you need something that has a good gas mileage.

 Space – Always have more space than less.
-With the way family vehicles have been developed, there are options that fit the bug out vehicle’s characteristics.
+With the way family vehicles have been developed, some options fit the bug out vehicle’s characteristics.
 Even if you are a lonesome prepper, there’s no telling who you might meet when you bug out, or what friend might call you saying “I know you’re into survival, do you have a plan?” – this will happen.
-At this point you can choose to be a hero or continue on your way to safety, your call.
-Having that space will also help for when you come across any extra supplies you might want to pick up.
+At this point, you can choose to be a hero or continue on your way to safety, your call.
+Having that space will also help when you come across any extra supplies you might want to pick up.

-For the number of people you are traveling with, size of an issue.
+For the number of people you are traveling with, the size is an issue.
 Sure if you are just one person, a four-seater vehicle is perfect.
-But when you are a full family, the space will be quickly filled with bug out bags, water, food and other supplies.
-You need to have a rough idea of how much space you need, plus extra, when shopping around.
+But when you are a full family, space will be quickly filled with bug-out bags, water, food, and other supplies.
+You need to have a rough idea of how much space you need, plus extra when shopping around.

 Speed – We’re not entering the Grand Prix with this thing but it can’t be slow.
 Some military trucks are known for this.
 They are efficient at crossing a variety of terrain and can carry big loads, but they’re essentially turtles on the road.
 You need something a bit faster.

 Mercedes G-Wagon – These vehicles are beasts.
-This is why they are used by a number of militaries around the world.
+This is why they are used by some militaries around the world.
 There are several models of the Mercedez Benz G-Wagon.
-The more modern versions of the car are a more luxury 4WD made for city environments.
-There are two G-Wagons that make great bug out vehicles.
+The more modern versions of the car are more luxury 4WD made for city environments.
+Two G-Wagons make great bug-out vehicles.
 The first is the classic 1980s and 90s G-Wagon.
 They’re simple in their design and parts and have been described as workhorses of the countryside.
-The 80s original G-Wagon has no electronics in the engine and with its back side seating, can seat up to seven people.
+The 80s original G-Wagon has no electronics in the engine and with its backside seating, can seat up to seven people.
 If you take a good look around car sales sites, you can find one of these for a bargain.

 The more modern type of G-Wagon, and one that I have used in the military, is a rigid vehicle capable of driving through any terrain and is highly customizable.
 The problem is with the G-Wagon it is a bit more of a fuel guzzler than the average SUV, with its fuel usage at an average of 13mpg in the city and 14mpg on the highways.